LuigiVan01/Exploration_TargetLocalisation/README.md

 Different waypoints (shown in purple in the demo) are evaluated based on their proximity to obstacles and whether they lie on the exploration frontier.
 If, during exploration, the algorithm detects a marker (shown in red), it immediately generates a waypoint directed toward the detection.
 This allows the robot to collect additional measurements of the marker’s position, leading to a more accurate final estimation.

-Different waypoints are evaluated based on their closeness to obstacles and their being in the frontier.
-The waypoints are coloured in purple in the gif.
-If during the exploration the algorithm detects a marker (coloured in red in the gif), it sends immediately a waypoints toward the detection of the detected marker so that the robot can get more measurements of the position of the marker and so have a better final estimation of the position.

 ## Getting Started